 Per the Internal Revenue Code section 79, an exclusion exists for the first $50,000 of group-term (employer-provided) life insurance coverage provided under a policy carried directly (or indirectly) by an employer.
 In effect, no tax consequences come into effect if the total amount of insurance coverage provided by an employer does not exceed $50,000.

-Therefore, for any amount of insurance coverage in excess of $50,000, the employee must include the imputed cost of coverage above this mark as taxable income (reflected on Form W-2).
+Therefore, for any amount of insurance coverage in excess of $50,000, the employee must include the imputed income (cost) of life insurance coverage above this mark as taxable income (reflected on Form W-2).
 Further, this taxable income also falls under Medicare and Social Security taxation if within applicable income limits.
 1099 contractors will not receive these benefits as they do not qualify as an employee of the company.